olleheugene/nRF-DTM/README.md

 nRF DTM is UI based RF test tool for Nordic nRF5 series.
 It provides ease of control for configuring RF setting as channel, Tx power, etc.

-The nRF DTM is mainly provides UI tool but it supports command-line base tool as well.
+The nRF DTM mainly provides UI tool but it supports command-line base tool as well.

 Supporting features are
 - UI based RF test tool